GoogleCloudPlatform/gcsfuse/.github/ISSUE_TEMPLATE/gcsfuse-bug-report.md

 Add any other context about the problem here.

 **SLO:**
-We strive to respond to all bug reports within 24 business hours during our standard business hours of Monday to Friday, 9:00 AM to 5:00 PM [IST Time zone].
+We strive to respond to all bug reports within 24 business hours.
-We will then work diligently to resolve the issue, providing updates and mitigation steps as available.
-However, the resolution timeframe may vary depending on the complexity of the issue and our development roadmap.